Omar-KL/Hash_Killer.V2/README.md

     [Target Hash and The Worldlist Path]

-I recommend using (rockyou.txt) list.. and you can download it from link:
+I recommend using (rockyou.txt) list.. you can download it by the link:

 https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt

-# [2] For Choice 2:
+# [2] For 2:

 ![4](https://user-images.githubusercontent.com/113283571/216546605-386b5b11-862d-41ad-a369-ec32a8651941.png)

 there's Two Inputs:

-    - Word To Hash..
+    - Word to Hash..
     - The Type of Hash..